epec254/rag_code/README.md

 - Fine tune a generation or embedding model to improve quality

 All deployed models from RAG Studio automatically collect trace logs and human feedback to an Inference Table.
 Use the notebook [`6_export_inference_table_to_logs`](M1_Sample_Code/6_export_inference_table_to_logs.py) to turn this Inference Table into a well-schemed `request_log` (with traces) and `assessment_log` with human feedback.

+## 7. Request expert stakeholder input on logs

+If you are unsure if a request/response from your deployed RAG Chain is correct or you got negative feedback on the request/response but are unsure why, you can use the Review App to request human feedback on requests from a deployed RAG chain.